proximax-storage/cpp-xpx-storage-user-app/README.md

 ### QT related Issues

-Online Installer Error
+**Online Installer Error**
 - If during installation, you encounter an installation error for a particular file.
 You can try to press `Retry` to re-install that particular file that rises the error.
 The installation will usually still run as long as there is no error message (including when you just keep `Retry` re-installing the same file that raises an error).

 - If the same installation error message keep appearing after so many times, and it stops the installation.
 You may try to install Qt version 6.5.0 instead, or the latest version.

-Offline Installer Error
 - If you encounter any issue with the online installer, you can use an offline installer instead.
 Sometimes the online installer may have some issue, and you may need to wait for the Qt team to fix it.
 (Note: It is recommended to install Qt via Online installer whenever possible, since adding components later using the Maintenance Tool from the offline installer might be a bit more difficult to do because you need to find the repository for installing additional components)

-- Open this link and try to install the offline installer (if possible, try to find and install offline installer version 6 instead): https://download.qt.io/archive/qt/5.12/5.12.12/qt-opensource-windows-x86-5.12.12.exe.mirrorlist
+&emsp;&emsp;Open this link and try to install the offline installer (if possible, try to install Qt version 6 inside the installer): https://download.qt.io/archive/qt/5.12/5.12.12/qt-opensource-windows-x86-5.12.12.exe.mirrorlist

-- Tick the components (similar to set of components in online installer, including Qt State Machine as this can be another issue later if not installed)
+&emsp;&emsp;Tick the components (similar to set of components in online installer, including Qt State Machine as this can be another issue later if not installed)

+**Offline Installer Error**

 - If during installation, you encounter any file installation error.
 Keep press `Retry`.
 If the same error still persists after several times, you can try to press `Ignore`.
 One possible error may look like this (issue with strawberry-perl installation):